-The desert safari tour was absolutely fantastic, really unforgettable day, which is good since it was my birthday present to Craig and how he spent his last day of his twenties!
+The Dubai desert safari tour was absolutely fantastic, really unforgettable day.
+Which is good since it was my birthday present to Craig and how he spent his last day of his twenties!
 It was a great combination of adrenaline and chill time, with great food and a fantastic guide who really looked after us.
-It was so awesome to hang out in the desert all evening and it was nice that you were free to do whichever activities you wanted when we got to the camp.
+It was so awesome to hang out in the desert all evening.
+Plus it was nice that you were free to do whichever activities you wanted when we got to the camp.

 If you fancy a tour, and frankly I don’t know why you wouldn’t if you are heading out to Dubai as it is the perfect way to get out of the city and see another side to the UAE, then you should definitely look up Orient Tours.
-The other operators may be just as good, but this one was definitely a good one and I would recommend it to anyone.
+The other operators may be just as good, but this one was definitely a good one and I would recommend doing their Dubai desert safari to anyone.